b-pardi/pyQCM/README.md

 ### WIP

 bug fixes:
+- ASK ROBERTO bout proper theoretical values
 - qsense fmt does not do temperature
     - temperature measure does not correspond to same time as used for overtones
-- thin film in air/water analysis breaks getting calibration values (line 106)
 - for file conv optim, if qsense calib data not entered when file converted, and then ran again adding calib data, it will think the file has already been processed and not convert and update
     - adjust naming convention to account for if calib data added
 - remove old references to calibration data (before using new file sel feature)